-The buses offer free Wi-Fi and power outlets at every seat.
-In the lower deck there is a toilet, changing room and snack bar with various drinks and snacks.
-Each seat has its own storage, a work table, USB ports and reading light.
-Water, coffee and internet are provided at no extra cost.
+Every seat in Twiliner buses is equipped with free Wi-Fi and power outlets.
+In the lower area of the buses there is a toilet, a changing room and a snack bar with drinks and snacks.
+The seats feature personal storage, a table, USB chargers and a reading light.
+Water, coffee and Wi-Fi are available free of charge.

-The company has developed a safety system for the sleeping position where seat belts and sleeping bags are mandatory.
-Twiliner cooperates with bus companies whose drivers are certified and trained for night routes.
-Two drivers are deployed on each journey who alternate.
+Twiliner has developed a restraint system for the lying position that was tested according to company information.
+Passengers must wear seat belts throughout the journey and use a sleeping bag when lying down.
+The company works with various bus companies whose drivers are trained for night driving.
+Two drivers are deployed per journey who alternate regularly.

 The Austrian Federal Railways (ÖBB) operate the Nightjet and Euronight trains (the latter together with other national railway agencies).